Eastern Highlands Province: Districts and LLGs

 Each province in Papua New Guinea has one or more districts, and each district has one or more Local Level Government (LLG) areas.
 For census purposes, the LLG areas are subdivided into wards and those into census units.

 Demography

 Eastern Highland Province had a population of 432,972 (PNG citizens) and 1,173 (non-citizens) in the 2000 Census.
 This is an increase of 31% since the 1990 Census figure.

 Provincial leaders

-The province was governed by a decentralised provincial administration, headed by a Premier, from 1977 to 1995.
-Following reforms taking effect that year, the national government reassumed some powers, and the role of Premier was replaced by a position of Governor, to be held by the winner of the province-wide seat in the National Parliament of Papua New Guinea.
+The province was governed by a decentralised provincial administration, headed by a Regional Member, from 1977 to 1995.
+Following reforms taking effect that year, the national government reassumed some powers, and the role of Regional Member was replaced by a position of Governor, to be held by the winner of the province-wide seat in the National Parliament of Papua New Guinea.